-The B-Human software package uses the physical robotics simulator SimRobot [16, 14] as front end for software development.
-The simulator is not only used for working with simulated robots, but it also functions as graphical user interface for replaying log files and connecting to actual robots via Ethernet or WiFi.
+The B-Human software package uses the physical robotics simulator SimRobot [12, 10] as front end for software development.
+The simulator is not only used for working with simulated robots, but it also functions as graphical user interface for replaying log files and connecting to physical robots via Ethernet or WiFi.